DRA-chaos/ECS-323-Control-Systems/README.md

 Course Instructors: Dr Sujit.
 P.B, Mr. Swadhin Agarwal.

-For each assignment there has been a folder made that contains both the PDF of the derivations and the Google Colab Notebooks where the codes were implemented in a Python Interface.
+For each assignment a folder has been made that contains both the PDF of the derivations and the Google Colab Notebooks where the codes were implemented in a Python Interface.

 The problem I had to solve is Appendix D which is the spring mass damper system: